 Children’s advocacy is about us helping you to speak out to people and professionals speaking out on the best interests of children and young people to protect children’s rights.

 We understand how challenging it can be for the children involved in social care to have your voices heard.
 We also know that sometimes our processes can feel strange and scary.

-That’s why we have a team of trained independent advocates who work with children that need support.
-Independent Advocates support you and help you talk about your views at our meetings such as child protection conferences or children looked after review.
+That’s why we offer Children and young people access to trained independent advocates who work with children that need support.
+Independent Advocates support and help Children and young people to talk about their views at their child protection conferences or children looked after review.

-Alternatively they can speak on your behalf if you don‘t feel confident enough.
-This means your views can be heard by the professionals who make decisions on your future care arrangements.
-We also take part in exit interviews with children as they leave care or move foster placements.
+Alternatively advocates can speak on behalf of Children and young people if they don‘t feel confident enough.
+This means their views can be heard by the professionals who make decisions on their future care arrangements.

 What to expect when you meet an advocate

-This could be how you feel about things at home, your relationships with your parents, brothers, sisters and friends and how you are getting on at school.
-This all helps the professionals involved to understand your views and what you would like to happen in the future.
+This could be how they feel about things at home, relationships with parents, brothers, sisters and friends and how they are getting on at school.
+This all helps the professionals involved to understand their views and what they would like to happen in the future.

 Who are the advocates?

-All of our independent advocates are volunteers from areas outside of social work and are trained and are DBS checked.
+Our independent advocates are from NYAS (National Youth advocacy Service) and are trained and are DBS checked.

 Find out more and make a request

-To request an advocate for yourself or a child or young person complete the Your voice request form .
+To request an advocate for yourself or a child or young person complete the Advocate referral form .